12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 Peppermint oil capsules providing IBS relief by relaxing digestive tract muscles

-8. Echinacea: Immune-boosting herb for cold & flu prevention
+8. Echinacea: Immune-boosting herb for cold and flu prevention

 Widely recognized as nature's cold fighter, echinacea leads the immune-boosting plants category with its ability to shorten illness duration and strengthen defenses.